damasceno-dev/MyRecipeBook/README.md

 4. Edit the `.secrets` file with your AWS credentials and configuration:

 * AWS ADMIN is the aws profile that is going to give the AWS RESOURCE CREATOR profile permission to create all resources needed by this app
-* AWS RESOURCES CREATOR is the aws profile that is going to create this resources
+* AWS RESOURCES CREATOR is the aws profile that is going to create the resources
+> This segregation minimizes the permissions needed and improves security making the configuration needed by the root profile be minimal

 5. Export the secrets to base64 and create and add them to a variable in github secrets called ENCODED_SECRETS: